farzadasgari/proadv/README.md

 * **Advanced Analysis:** In addition to cleaning and basic statistics, ProADV offers advanced functionalities for deeper insights:
     * **Moving Average:** Smooths out data fluctuations for better visualization and trend analysis.
 Provided in simple moving average, exponential moving average, and weighted moving average methods.
     * **SSA (Singular Spectrum Analysis):** Extracts underlying patterns and trends from time series data.
+    * **Kalman Filter:** Implements the Kalman filter algorithm for state estimation and prediction in time series data.
     * **PR (Pollution Rate) Calculation:** Estimates the level of noise or pollution within the data.
     * **Spectral Analysis:**
         * **PSD (Power Spectral Density):** Analyzes the distribution of energy across different frequencies within the data.